AD4Noobs/site/content/prepwork/VM_templates/Windows_10/_index.md

 One of the last things we need todo in our template is install VirtualBox guest additions.

 Once you are done updating your VM go to `Devices -> Insert guest additions CD image` in Virtualbox.
-If this is the first time doing this you **might** be prompted to download them, ifso click on Download.
+If this is the first time doing this you **might** be prompted to download them, if so click on Download.
 If not skip the next 3 steps.

 ![](new_vm_37.png)